ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 Use "charon [command] --help" for more information about a command.
 ```

-## The `create` subcommand
+## The `create` command

-The `create` subcommand handles the creation of artifacts needed by charon to operate.
+The `create` command handles the creation of artifacts needed by charon to operate.

 ```markdown
 charon create --help